concourse/concourse/README.md

 ### Learn More

 * The [Official Site](https://concourse-ci.org) for documentation,
-  reference material, and example pipelines (which no longer live in this repository).
+  reference material, and example pipelines.
 * The [Getting Started Tutorial](https://concourse-ci.org/getting-started.html)
   to learn the basics of pipelines
-* See Concourse in action with our [production pipelines](https://ci.concourse-ci.org/)
+* See Concourse in action with our [own pipelines](https://ci.concourse-ci.org/)
 * Hang around in the [GitHub discussions](https://github.com/concourse/concourse/discussions) or in [Discord](https://discord.gg/MeRxXKW).
 * See what we're working on the [project board](https://github.com/orgs/concourse/projects).